RealTimeGenomics/rtg-tools/installer/README.txt

 Third Party Software Used
 =========================

-RTG software uses the open source Picard library (https://sourceforge.net/projects/picard/) for reading and writing SAM files, under the terms of following license:
+RTG software uses the open source htsjdk library (https://github.com/samtools/htsjdk) for reading and writing SAM files, under the terms of following license:

 The MIT License